robertmartin8/ReasonableDeviations/_posts/2020-10-01-option-implied-pdfs.md

 ## A first approximation: option butterflies

 As we established previously, the probability that the underlying stock will close at a particular price next month is somehow baked into the prices of options expiring next month.
-Intuitively, the price of  calls should be positively related to the probability of an upside move -- people would only want to buy an out-of-the-money (OTM) call, e.g a call with strike \\$120 when the underlying is trading at \\$100, if there is some chance that their option will be in-the-money at expiration.
+Intuitively, the price of  calls should be positively related to the probability of an upside move -- people would only want to buy an out-of-the-money (OTM) call, e.g. a call with strike \\$120 when the underlying is trading at \\$100, if there is some chance that their option will be in-the-money at expiration.

 However, we cannot simply say that the probability of a certain price move is proportional to the price of call options with that strike because the price of a call embeds the expected profit from all expiry prices above the strike.
 In other words, the fair price of the *K*-strike option is related to the entire portion of the probability distribution above *K*, as the integral above demonstrates.